gh-drourke/git_bump/README.md

 # Purpose

-This is a personal script to to maintain a local and optional remote git repository while supporting the following workflow:
+This is a personal script to to maintain a local and optional remote git repository that supports the following workflow:

 1. Changes that need to be documented are done so by editing a separate file GIT_MSG.